 Safety in Europe

 Travelling around Europe is regarded to be relatively safe, but it’s best to read our 12 Tips for Safe Travel.
 The same goes for travelling anywhere in the world, accidents do happen.
-There are some cities in Europe (Rome and Barcelona in particular) that have a higher rate of pick-pockets and petty thieves, so you need to be a little more cautious of your belongings.

 We 100% recommend Travel Insurance

-We highly recommend you sort some good travel insurance to cover you when things go wrong.
-It will be one of the most essential things in your packing list for Europe.
-We’ve used World Nomads Travel Insurance to cover us in over 100+ countries.
+It will be one of the most essential things on your packing list for Europe.
+We use Heymondo to cover us on our world travels.
 We recommend adding one of their comprehensive travel insurance policies to your packing list for Europe.
+Get 5% discount on your travel insurance policy from us!

 Transport and Getting Around Europe

-Getting from A to B in Europe is easy.
-Read our best tips about travelling around Europe by Train, it’s a great way to travel this continent.
 The ONLY website we use to make reservations for train tickets is Trainline.
 They offer the cheapest fares, you get instant confirmation and their booking platform is so easy to use.

 The best part about travelling Europe is that you can also find some incredibly cheap flights with low-cost carriers.